SAL JONES ART

 Although Hitchcock is criticised for the controversial treatment of his actresses, he highlighted the contradictions in romantic fiction whilst creating strong female characters, heroines that women audiences empathise with.
 These paintings are based on some of the most iconic of the ‘Hitchcock Blondes’ women who he famously, ‘shaped into an elegant, beautifully-costumed ideal’

-Grace Kelly as Lisa Carol Fremont in Rear Window (‘Last Orders’)
+Grace Kelly as Lisa Carol Fremont in Rear Window (‘Last Orders’ and 'I Wish I Could be Creative')

 Janet Leigh as Marion Crane in Psycho (‘Do You Have Any Vacancies?’)